 # Historical

 These are TLDs that previously had apex records, but no longer do so.
-The bulk of it comes from a list by the IETF from 2013:
+Much of it comes from a list compiled by the IETF in 2013;[5] other dates indicate an observation by me, directly.

 Territory | ccTLD | URL | IP (A/AAAA) |